gilles-danjou/pinf/docs/Install.md

 From source
 -----------

-Requirements:

-  * UNIX (Only Mac OSX is tested)
-  * git
-  * java

-Build the PINF command line tool:
+Get the source and build the PINF command:

     cd ~
     mkdir pinf